 Regarding the impression that the Prophet Joseph Smith left upon Andrew Jackson Stewart, Sr., Andrew's granddaughter Roselle Judkins (1912-2015) wrote:

-Joseph Smith was idolized by our grandfather, Andrew Jackson Stewart, [who] was much younger.
+______________________________Joseph Smith was idolized by our grandfather, Andrew Jackson Stewart, [who] was much younger.
 He was born in 1819, Joseph Smith was born in 1805, so he was fourteen years younger, but by 1845 or 1844, he was then twenty-three or twenty-four years of age and he lived on this farm out in Iowa, fifty miles west of Nauvoo.
 Well, when he joined the Church he couldn’t keep himself away from the Prophet Joseph.
 He just loved Joseph Smith, as people who knew him did.
 They just hung around him, he had a dynamic personality.
 [27]

 [1] Stewart, Andrew J. "Scraps From An Old Timer’s Journal," April 5, 1908.
 MS F 563 No. 151908, Church History Library, Salt Lake City, Utah.